ezgisubasi/breast-cancer-gene-expression/README.md

 # What is Breast Cancer?

 Breast cancer is a type of cancer that occurs when some cells in the breast grow excessively.
 This type of cancer causes the greatest number of cancer-related deaths among women.
 There are 5 known types of breast cancer based on the occurrence of the tumor as you can see in the figure.
+These genes can be also passed from parent to child.
+Therefore, breast cancer is also a genetically transmitted cancer type.

 <p align="center">
   <img width="300" alt="Ekran Resmi 2021-06-28 01 31 00" src="https://user-images.githubusercontent.com/52889449/123561347-83c6ec80-d7b0-11eb-8653-3aa61952e1fe.png">